frankie-lira/Gait-Monitoring-Website/README.md

 ## Software deployment

 ### Visualization tool Setup
-The repository of the visulaization code can be found [here](https://github.com/frankie-lira/Gait-Monitoring-Website)
+The repository of the visualization code can be found [here](https://github.com/frankie-lira/Gait-Monitoring-Website)

 Run the code in your IDE of choosing (Recommend Visual Studio Code) and make sure that it runs locally.